 In the hot seat with Radu Achihai, a recruitment whiz for early-stage startups

-Read on to learn more about what prompted Radu to start RePack, what he’s learned about himself since becoming an entrepreneur, and how to hire top talent.
-Check out his tips on the startup recruitment process and how to maintain a healthy working relationship with your co-founder.
+Learn what prompted Radu to start RePack, what he’s discovered about himself since becoming an entrepreneur, and how to hire top talent.

 Welcome to Antler Norway's "Hot Seat" series where we feature exciting founders from our portfolio to share their inspiring entrepreneurial journeys through quick fire questions.